 Although one might disagree, regarding much of the drama that’s going around and people arguing back and forth on these topics, it’s often times a value that can be found amongst many high carb vegans.

 A whole food plant-based diet is automatically rather high in carbohydrates, since most plant foods are naturally carb-heavy – which is a good thing.
 The bulk of medical research stands behind this way of eating and great results have been achieved by following this diet.

 You can make it as easy or as hard as you want it to be: there are many ways of eating a high carb diet and we should always be open to trying new foods or variations.
 If you’re new to a vegan diet, then don’t stress about the details too much in the beginning.
 And if you’re not getting the results you want, then ask yourself whether you have cut out all processed food.

 The lifestyle advice is controversial, and doesn’t need to be followed by everyone.
 You can always start at a lower level (of sleep, exercise, calories, or hydration) and find out whether this brings you positive results.

 Have you been eating a high carb vegan diet before?
-What has been your experience?
+What has been your experience and are you still doing it?
 Let us know in the comments below.